-But it has enabled us to cover the sport on all fronts every day, from NCAA women’s and men’s indoors, to college and pro beach, to the pros and our USA national teams.
+But it enabled us to cover the sport on all fronts every day, from NCAA women’s and men’s indoors, to college and pro beach, to the pros and our USA national teams.

 Ed was the top volleyball photographer in the world.
-That’s why I wrote this piece, because he doesn’t brag on himself.
+That’s why I originally wrote this piece, because he didn’t brag on himself.
 His work has been part of the magazine for, well, basically forever.
-You should also check out his website, VBshots.com.
-Ed, who has been a big part of the sport for a long time, especially on the beach side, also continues to play beach volleyball in his home of San Diego.
+You should also check out his website, VBshots.com, where all his photos remain.